 Control anger before it controls you

 This is for anyone who wants to learn how to deal with anger in a constructive and healthy way.
-Learn how you can go beyond anger in a positive way take action now.
+Learn how you can go beyond anger in a positive.

 Dealing with anger and understand why you feel the way you do.
 Anger is an emotional state that varies in intensity from mild irritation to intense fury and rage.